Revised voting rights bill rolled out in U.S. Senate, with Manchin on board - NewsBreak

 Manchin wavered on an earlier package of sweeping elections reforms and voting rights initiatives, the For the People Act, that passed the House in March but stalled in the Senate .
 This new version has been dubbed the Freedom to Vote Act.

-“I applaud Senator Manchin for his work here,” Schumer said.
-“He has always said that he wants to try and bring Republicans on, and now, with the support of Democrats and this compromise bill—which Senator Manchin had great input into—he can go forward in that regard.”
+“I applaud Sen. Manchin for his work here,” Schumer said.
+“He has always said that he wants to try and bring Republicans on, and now, with the support of Democrats and this compromise bill — which Sen. Manchin had great input into — he can go forward in that regard.”

 Klobuchar said in a statement that the freedom to vote is fundamental.